-Google had to call off its race to the moon as it noticed that no team will be able to complete the mission within the March 31 deadline.
+Google had to call off its race to the moon as it noticed that no team would be able to complete the mission within the March 31 deadline.
 The teams from Japan, Israel, and the USA will nonetheless go for the mission moon.

 In 2001 when Google’s Lunar Xprize was introduced, enthusiastic explorers had been hard to come by.
 It did do so eventually, revealing would-be explorers, although none yet ran for the $20 million prize.
 Rather, the inspiration that the company wanted to bring in has been seeing its success recently.

-At the same time, escaping earth’s gravity has become ten times cheaper than what it was 10 years before.
+At the same time, escaping earth’s gravity has become ten times cheaper than it was 10 years before.
 One like SpaceX sent a rocket last month that was powerful enough to even lift a fully loaded jumbo-jet.

-Among the three teams to go to the moon, the most likely to reach there first is that of Israel.
+Among the three teams to go to the moon, the most likely to reach there first is of Israel.
 The non-profit SpaceIL is funded by Israel Space Agency and Sheldon Adelson, the billionaire casino magnate.
-Their plan includes getting a ride in one of the Falcon 9 rockets of SpaceX within this year.
+Their plan includes getting a ride in one of the Falcon 9 rockets of SpaceX this year.
 A man hasn’t landed on the moon for over 55 years now, and the Israeli explorers want to show that the feat is achievable.

 Stay tuned with us for more updates on science and technology.